goatpig/BitcoinArmory/docs/FAQ.md

 - Minimize the number of [unspent transaction outputs](https://www.r3.com/blog/2017/07/18/what-is-a-utxo/) (UTXOs) used to pay for your transaction.
 Armory automatically manages your UTXOs via "Coin Control" and attempts to optimize UTXO usage.
 However, like many other things in Armory, you can exercise control if you wish.

 If you set the fee too low and it won't confirm within your preferred timeline, don't worry.
 You can use the [replace-by-fee](https://bitcoin.org/en/glossary/rbf) feature to resend the transaction with a higher fee.

+## I have to store the blockchain in a location other than the default location.
+Is that a problem?
+No, but you will have to tell Armory where to look for the blockchain.
+(FINISH)

+## I have to store Armory data in a location other than the default location.
+Is that a problem?
+No. See the question regrading blockchain storage, only the option will be *datadir* instead of *satoshi-datadir*.

 ## I'm tired of Armory!
 I want out!!!
 If all else fails and you don't want to use Armory any more, you have a couple of options.